epage/epage.github.io/blog/dev/pr-style.md

 Identifying and splitting out refactors can provide guideposts to help the reviewer step through the change in smaller, faster to understand pieces.

-Ideally, they would be broken down into individual refactor steps (e.g. "rename a variable" or "extract a method").
+The ideal case would be to break it down into individual refactor steps (e.g. "rename a variable" or "extract a method").
 It can even be helpful to split out the adding or removing of a scope.
 For example, say a group of logic is going to be gated by an `if` condition, you can have a refactor commit that moves that logic into an indented block and then have the commit that adds the needed `if` before it.
+How far to split up commits is subjective, based on the complexity of the problem and the familiarity of your reviewer with that section of code.

 If a lot of refactors touch the same section of code, this means that a merge conflict on that section of code needs to be resolved multiple times.